The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

 Papifeed Smart Automatic Cat Feeder

-The Papifeed Smart Automatic Cat Feeder excels at simplicity with its streamlined Smart Life app that makes scheduling effortless, though Wirecutter's Mel Plaut noted 20% portion variance for small kibble during testing.
+The Papifeed Smart Automatic Cat Feeder excels at simplicity with its Smart Life app that makes scheduling quick, though Wirecutter's Mel Plaut noted 20% portion variance for small kibble during testing.
 The minimal design philosophy means fewer components to break or clean.

 Simplicity as a Feature

-The Smart Life app integration keeps things refreshingly basic.
+The Smart Life app integration keeps things simple.
 Schedule meals, adjust portions, and check feeding status without overwhelming menus or complicated setup processes.
 The straightforward interface works well for users who want automatic feeding without learning complex software.

-Cleaning becomes trivial with just a few removable components.
-The bowl, dispensing mechanism, and hopper separate quickly for dishwasher cleaning—a stark contrast to multi-part premium models with numerous crevices.
+Cleaning is easy with just a few removable components.
+The bowl, dispensing mechanism, and hopper separate quickly for dishwasher cleaning — unlike multi-part premium models with numerous crevices.

 Video review: "Top 10 Best Automatic Dog Feeders in 2026" smart feeder comparison